DeRaafMedia/ProjectTimeStretcherVertical/README.md

 ProjectTimeStretcherVertical
 ============================

 I rewrote a much played with Processing sketch to openframeworks.
-This show a way to do a vertical slit scan (Up/Down, Down/Up) on a live video feed.
+This shows a way to do a vertical slit scan (Up/Down, Down/Up) on a live video feed.

 This software is only tested on Mac OS X Yosemite and the 0.8.4 release of openframeworks.